j-wng/ideptoolkit/terms.md

 <!-- /TOC -->

-### 1. Title (Required)
+### 1. Filename (Required) & Identifiers
-##### DEFINITION:
+##### A. Filename (Required)

-A word, phrase, character or group of characters that names the resource being described.

-##### GUIDELINES for creating values for the TITLE element
+The filename of the object (ex. `arce_0001.tiff`) is recorded in the "**Filename**" field.
+For file naming best practices, see the "[File Naming & Organization Guide](https://uclalibrary.github.io/ideptoolkit/filenaming.html)."

+##### B. Local ID (Recommended)

+A **Local ID** is any identifier assigned locally (assigned by the institution that owns the item).
+This can be a shelf-mark, item or catalog number, or in some cases the filename without the extension (ex. `arce_0001`).

+### 2. Title (Required)

-Titles may be **transcribed**  or **supplied**.
-A transcribed title appears on the resource.
-If there is no title inscribed on the resource, a title may be constructed by the metadata contributor, supplied by the creator or the owning institution, or taken from a reference work or another reliable source.
-It is not necessary to supply square brackets to signify that a supplied title was not taken from the resource.
+The title of the resource being described.
+Titles may be transcribed or supplied.
+A transcribed title is taken from the resource.
+If there is no title inscribed on the resource, a title may be created by the metadata contributor, supplied by the creator or the owning institution, or taken from a reference work or another reliable source.

-Do not include initial definite or indefinite articles in the title.
-Use standard American-style capitalization.
+Do not include initial definite or indefinite articles in the title (The, A, An).
+Use standard title capitalization of the language used.

+There are two types of titles:

+##### A. Title (Original Language)

+The primary title that will be used for sorting.
+This can be in English or in the language of the resource.

+##### B. Translated Title (English language title)

+Used for translations of the title.
+Titles in non-English languages should be translated into English here.

+##### C. Alternative Title
+Used if the work is known by another title or has a variant.

 ```
 EXAMPLES